jarad/jarad.github.com/data_management.md

 - Include a single header row that describes the content in that column

     Use informative variable names as the first row in the data file.
+    These names should have no spaces, use an underscore instead.
+    I suggest always using lowercase to ease future analyses.

     Multiple files with similar content should have the **exact** same header rows.

 - Provide an identification to the original non-digital data